““The liberal arts do not conduct the soul all the way to virtue, but merely set it going in that direction.” –Seneca

 In technical and medical situations, University of Birmingham notes that “[w]ithout understanding the cultural and social forces that shape human choices, technical solutions will fail.”
 One such example concerns the African Ebola pandemic,” in which “some medical teams failed to understand the social and cultural nuances of burial, and how these would aggravate disease transmission….”
 It was with a mix of understanding social and religious views while integrating medical interventions that the thoughtful caregivers were most able to help people during that pandemic.
 In such cases, we can see that STEM education need not be antithetical to liberal arts education.

 These issues of learning how to know things seem a bit neglected in our time, and that neglect relates to our crisis of trying to figure out whose version of knowledge and authority to trust concerning Covid-19 issues.
-(Classically, the focus on “learning how to know” would fit with philosophy’s branch of “epistemology,” and more recently renamed as “theory of knowledge.”)
+(Classically, the focus on “learning how to know” would fit with philosophy’s branch of “epistemology,” which is also known as “theory of knowledge.”)
 Increasingly, I am reading on how central knowledge-building should be for students, and the classical area of epistemology needs some further treatment in upcoming posts.

 The cognitive-science-based arguments of our present time connect surprisingly well with classical notions of building knowledge (the grammar stage in the classical Trivium) so that one can better work with logical and rhetorical challenges–including solving complex problems, exploring multiple perspectives, and employing creativity.
 Unfortunately, well-meaning philanthropists, educational reformers, and policy makers are often unaware or avoidant of the issues of knowledge-rich education.